jadabrown822/SpaceShump/README.md

 >
 > __d.__ Save the scene

 __5.__ Play the scene.
-Enemy_0 spawn about once every 2 seconds, travel down to the bottom of the screne, and then disappear after it exists at the bottom of the screne
+Enemy_0 spawn about once every 2 seconds, travel down to the bottom of the screen, and then disappear after it exists at the bottom of the screen

 # Setting Tags, Layers, and Physics